Why Many Professionals

 not severity of autism itself

 When people say "Level 1 autism" or "Level 3 autism," they often imply a fixed, ranked scale of how autistic someone is.
-This fundamentally misrepresents what the levels measure: how much support a person appeared to require in a specific context, at a specific time — which can change dramatically.
+This fundamentally misrepresents what the levels measure: how much support a person appear to require in a specific context, at a specific time - which can change dramatically.

 ❌ Common Misreading